arthurfiorette/brainease/docs/src/learning/installing.md

 - [Windows](https://github.com/arthurfiorette/brainease/releases/latest/download/brainease-x86_64-pc-windows-msvc.zip)
   (`pc-windows-msvc`)

-For other than the three mentioned, you can download and install from source.
+> To install on other OSes, you can [install from cargo](#install-from-cargo) or download
+> the [source code](#install-from-source) and compile it yourself.

-Then, you can use the binary to run your brainease programs.
+After, just unzip and use the `brainz` or `brainz.eze` file to run your programs.
 You can also move the binary downloaded into your
 [bin directory](https://superuser.com/questions/983138/what-is-the-equivalent-of-the-bin-directory-for-windows).

 Then, you can just check your installation: